oberonamsterdam/create-react-stack/readme.md

 ## features
+- 📱  React Native
 - 🔀  Server side rendering.
 - 📏  [ESLint](http://eslint.org)
-    - Optionally provide a custom config you wish to use. (falls back to `eslint-config-standard`)
+    - Optionally provide a custom config you wish to use.
 - ⚛  [Redux](http://redux.js.org/)
-    - With SSR enabled, automatically reuse the generated state by the server from the client side (with `redux-persist`).
+    - With SSR enabled, automatically reuse the generated state by the server from the client side.
-    - Optionally persist and rehydrate store on client side.
+    - Optionally [persist and rehydrate store](https://github.com/rt2zz/redux-persist) on client side.
+    - Automatically hooks in [the redux extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) if available.
 - 💅  [styled-components](http://styled-components.com)
 - 🌊  [flowtype](https://flowtype.org)
     - Will ask you to run flow-typed after project setup so you won't forget 😎